SatoriNetwork/Lib/satorilib/datamanager/others/roadmap.md

 - put a DataClient singleton object in the neuron ( Done )
   - during the startup process in init.py (StartupDag singleton) instanteate a DataClient ( Done )
 - connect to our DataServer on startup ( Done )
-- stay connected/reconnect on disconnect to our own DataServer        # TODO : reconnect stuff
+- stay connected/reconnect on disconnect to our own DataServer  ( Done )
 - tell DataServer the streams of our subscriptions and publications (that we got from checkin) ( Done )
 - tell DataServer the peers of our subscriptions (who publishes, and who subscribes to the data we want) (we get this from "rendezvous" call) ( Done )
   - payload: {table_uuid: [publisher ip, subscirber ip, subscirber ip, ...]} ( Done )